 A: Locals are very welcoming.
 They are typically very friendly and a large proportion of the economy is dependent on tourism.
 Morocco is a majority Muslim country with a significant Jewish heritage.
 There is also a significant non-Muslim population, the majority of whom are French, as well as people of many nationalities all over the country.

 Gender relations here are very different from those in our home countries.
 Women may experience unwanted attention, especially in the street.
-This does not necessarily take the form of harassment (although it can do) – sometimes people are just being friendly, or they are behaving in a way which they consider to be acceptable in their own culture.
+This does not necessarily take the form of harassment (although it can) – sometimes people are just being friendly, or they are behaving in a way that they consider acceptable in their own culture.
 It is important to be aware of the difference in gender relations here.
 For foreign women, it is worth considering ways of dealing with unwanted attention in a non-confrontational manner.

 Q: Was it easy meeting people and making friends in Morocco?